King of the Roaring '20s: The Story of Arnold Rothstein: Production

 The film was based on a 1959 non fiction book The Big Bankroll.
 The New York Times called it a "galloping account".

 The book was a best seller and several companies were interested in film rights.
 In October 1959, film rights were bought by Allied Artists, who had enjoyed a big commercial success with Al Capone (1959) and were interested in making more gangster films.
 The purchase price was described as "well into six figures as against a percentage of the gross."
+Variety put the figure at $150,000.

 David Diamond was assigned to produce and he wanted Dean Martin to play the lead.
 Gene Kelly reportedly expressed interest in starring and directing.

 Allied Artists were undertaking their most ambitious film program in five years, announcing 15 films would be made over 6 months.
 Several of these had a gangster theme including The Big Bankroll and The George Raft Story.

 Producers Sam Bischoff and David Diamond had previously made The Phenix City Story.

 The producers could not get releases from the real-life people depicted in the film apart from Rothstein's wife Carolyn.
 So the only people using their real names as Arnold Rothstein, his wife and his father.
 People like Tim Sullivan were renamed Tim O'Brien.
 "To this generation there's no difference between Sullivan and O'Brien - it's an honest precaution," said Diamond.

 The lead role went to David Janssen who had recently made Hell to Eternity and Dondi for Allied.
 Diana Dors had recently relocated to Hollywood.
 Mickey Rooney's son Tim played the character depicted by his father as a child.

+Omissions

+The film does not explore Rothstein's possible involvement in the fixing of 1919 Baseball World Series, known infamously as the Black Sox Scandal.

+Reception

+Variety called it a "wobbly chronicle".